kapowaz/kap-legends/docs/README.md

 If you’re using [Keyboard Render Kit][krk], you can use these instead of the default legends to quickly create sample renders for your designs.
 You can find these (in much higher resolution than the example above) [here][krk-legends].
+In future a preconfigured set of objects and materials, configured to correspond to the kits available with KAP Legend System will be made available to KRK customers for download.

 ## Core Concepts

-There are at present over 400 individual keycap legends available in the KAP Legend System (when including the same legend appearing at different keycap sizes, and on different rows).
+There are over 600 individual keycap legends available in the KAP Legend System (when including the same legend appearing at different keycap sizes, and on different rows).
 This means whilst the system is incredibly versatile and flexible, it can also be a little overwhelming for a designer setting out to make a keycap set.

 To simplify the process of picking which legends to use, we have created several template kits with support for a range of common keyboard layouts, as well as child kits with support for more esoteric layouts, novelties and other customer personalisation.

-You can find PDF files containing all of these kits in two forms: [Color Previews.pdf][color-previews], which contains each kit in a form suitable for providing physical color information, and [Default Kits.pdf][default-kits], which contains a more schematic-like layout of each kit, indicating safe zones etc.
+You can find SVG files containing each of these kits in two forms: [Color Previews][color-previews], which presents each kit in a form suitable for providing physical color information, and [Production Files][production-files], which contain a more schematic-like layout of each kit, indicating safe zones etc.

 To create a custom keycap project with everything needed to get it into